Canon 7D II vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not offer wifi capability.

-Both the 7D Mark II and the E-M1 II are recent models that feature in their makers' current product line-up.
+Both the 7D Mark II and the E-M1 II are recent models that are part of the current product line-up.
 The 7D Mark II replaced the earlier Canon 7D, while the E-M1 II followed on from the Olympus E-M1.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 7D II vs Olympus E-M1 II

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Olympus E-M1 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D Mark II: